 Description

-- USB over IP for peripherals and interactive devices: Extend USB data streams across the network so keyboards, mice, webcams, USB drives, and other HID devices are available at remote endpoints without local hubs, enabling seamless collaboration and control from any connected display.
+- USB over IP for peripherals and interactive devices: Extend keyboards, mice, webcams, USB drives, and other HID devices to remote endpoints without local hubs, enabling seamless collaboration and control from any connected display.

-- Bidirectional IR and RS-232 for comprehensive room control: Send and receive IR signals for remote control of source equipment, and use RS-232 for reliable integration with professional AV gear, projectors, and management systems.
+- Bidirectional IR and RS‑232 for comprehensive room control: Send and receive IR commands to source equipment and integrate with professional AV gear, projectors, and management systems for centralized control and automation.

-- Integrated stereo audio alongside video and USB: Preserve high-quality audio routing across the same network extension, ensuring synchronized playback and flexible audio distribution for presentations, lectures, and multimedia sessions.
+- Integrated stereo audio across video and USB streams: Preserve high‑quality audio routing to all endpoints, ensuring synchronized playback and flexible distribution for multimedia, lectures, and conferencing.

-- Scalable, network-based routing and switching: Extend and switch HDMI video and USB to a virtually unlimited number of receivers on a single Gigabit network, reducing hardware clutter while maintaining consistent performance across multiple rooms.
+- Scalable, network‑based routing and switching: Extend and switch HDMI video and USB to a virtually unlimited number of receivers on a single Gigabit network, reducing hardware clutter while maintaining consistent performance across rooms and campuses.

 Technical Details of Hall Versa-4K 4K Video & USB over IP